-ASHRAE HVAC Applications Handbook, 2011 edition, Chapter 5, Places of Assembly, Typical Natatorium Design Conditions www.ashrae.org impingement velocity when the air moves past occupants in order to comply with ASHRAE 55-10.
+ASHRAE HVAC Applications Handbook, 2011 edition, Chapter 5, Places of Assembly, Typical Natatorium Design Conditions www.ashrae.org refined to meet the ASHRAE requirements.
+By using the standard in this way, project teams can ensure that the thermal conditions meet the credit requirements before they begin detailed design work.